 But drop the pace to something more representative of everyday driving and the case is much less convincing.
 There is nothing intrinsically at fault with the way the Avensis drives, but where it falls short is in providing much in way of feedback or enjoyment.

-The steering, although accurate, has none of the natural feel you get with the Mondeo.
-And while in extremis the Avensis is perfectly agile, in more measured circumstances it doesn’t possess the poise of the Mondeo or Insignia.
+The steering, although accurate, has none of the natural feel you get with the Ford Mondeo.
+And while in extremis the Avensis is perfectly agile, in more measured circumstances it doesn’t possess the poise of the Ford Mondeo or Insignia.